TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/004 Web API.md

 Open Controllers/WeatherForecastController.cs, and quick fix (<kbd>alt</kbd> + <kbd>enter</kbd>) the compile error, i.e. import the WeatherForecast class from the Shared/Models.

 ### Add NuGet packages
-This project also needs a few package to handle JWT creation and authorization.
+This project also needs a package to handle JWT creation and authorization.

-Similarly to how you added a package to the Shared project, add the following packages to the Web API project:
+Similarly to how you added a package to the Shared project, add the following package to the Web API project:

 * Microsoft.AspNetCore.Authentication.JwtBearer